Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

 \section{The Totally Positive Complete Flag Variety and its Tropicalization}

-In the cell decomposition of $\textnormal{Fl}_n^{\geq 0}$, the top cell is $\mathcal{R}_{id,w_0}^{>0}$.
-It consists of those points where all of the \Pl coordinates are positive, as is easy seen from the graph $G_{id,w_0}$, as in \cref{exampletopcellextremals}.
-In this section, we study this space carefully, along with its tropicalization, the totally positive tropical complete flag variety.
-In the next section, we will generalize the arguments presented here to address the TNN complete flag variety and the TNN tropical complete flag variety more generally.
+In the cell decomposition of $\textnormal{Fl}_n^{\geq 0}$, the top dimensional cell is $\mathcal{R}_{id,w_0}^{>0}$.
+By \Cref{bruhatinterval}, $\mathcal{R}_{id,w_0}^{>0}$ consists of those points where all of the \Pl coordinates are positive.
+(This is also straightforward to deduce from $G_{id,w_0}$.)
+In this section, we give a detailed combinatorial description of this space and of its tropicalization, the totally positive tropical complete flag variety.
+In the next section, we will generalize the arguments presented here to address the totally nonnegative complete flag variety and the totally nonnegative tropical complete flag variety.